lab596/civiform/Getting-started.md

    b.
 Follow [this guide](https://github.com/git-guides/install-git) for installing git on your machine.

+1. Install Docker:

+   a.
+TODO

-2. Clone the CiviForm repo.
+1. Clone the CiviForm repo.
 This will create a copy of the codebase on your machine:

    a.
 Open a terminal.